Enhancing Forage Productivity in Silvopasture Systems

 Lauchlan Fraser Ph.D., David Hill Ph.D., John Church Ph.D.
 (Thompson Rivers University); Lisa Zabek, (British Columbia Ministry of Agriculture); Harold Hetherington, Kevin Derow (British Columbia Ministry of Natural Resources); Grant Glessing (Tolko Industries Inc); Kevin Boon, (BC Cattlemen's Association)

-- To assess the potential for silvopasture, created in mid-rotation conifer stands, to enhance forage productivity (yield and quality), timber productivity, and inject additional forage into the forest-grazing landscape.
-Co-benefits such as carbon sequestration, plant diversity and soil water availability relative to conventional management strategies will also be evaluated.
+- To assess the potential for silvopasture, created in mid-rotation conifer stands, to enhance forage productivity (yield and quality) and inject additional forage into the forest-grazing landscape.